kannibalox/PTPAPI/README.md

 Filters were designed as a way to take a full movie group, and narrow it down to a single torrent.
 A filter consists of multiple sub-filters, where the first sub-filter to match will download the torrent, and if not, the next sub-filter will be checked.
 If none of the sub-filters match, no download will occur.

 The full list of possible values for picking encodes is:
-* `GP`
-* `Scene`
+* `GP` or `Scene`
 * `576p` or `720p` or `1080p`
 * `HD` or `SD`
 * `Remux`

-Note that it's possible to have two incompatible values, e.g. `GP` and `Scene`, but this simply means the sub-filter won't ever match a torrent, and it will always be skipped over.
+Note that it's possible to have two incompatible values, e.g. `GP` and `Scene`, but this simply means the sub-filter won't ever match a torrent, and will always be skipped over.

 The possible values for sorting are:
 * `most recent` (the default if none are specified)